 The Ontario Builder Awards showcase member’s latest and greatest projects including professional office buildings, restaurants, department stores, waste water treatment plants, hotels and recreational facilities.
 Some of the greatest achievements in history are buildings constructed by General Contractors and we are proud of our members’ accomplishments in achieving construction excellence.

-The 2017 Ontario Builder Awards were presented at the OGCA Construction Symposium by Andrew Younghusband, star of Canada’s Worst Driver and Canada’s Worst Handyman.
-Thank you to all of excellent project submissions.
+The 2019 Ontario Builder Awards will be presented at the OGCA Construction Symposium by Andrew Younghusband, star of Canada’s Worst Driver and Canada’s Worst Handyman.

-Winners were honoured at the event and prominently featured in the Spring Issue of The Generals Magazine.
+Winners of the 2017 Builder Awards were honoured at the 2017 Construction Symposium, and were prominently featured in the Spring Issue of The Generals Magazine.

 GROUP 1 BUILDINGS